Routine use cases

 Full context before the next step

 This note gives the reader a practical way to use the linked guide.
-"How to keep a face yoga session realistic during travel days" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Realistic session: travel days" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to keep a face yoga session realistic during travel days", the point is not to collect more wellness advice.
-In a beginner routine that needs one clear focus area, not another exercise list, "How to keep a face yoga session realistic during travel days" is usually a practical decision rather than a promise hunt.
+For "Realistic session: travel days", the point is not to collect more wellness advice.
+In a beginner routine that needs one clear focus area, not another exercise list, "Realistic session: travel days" is usually a practical decision rather than a promise hunt.
 The reader is trying to use the same routine long enough to learn from it, so the first move should be observable: write one comfort note before changing the plan.
-If that choice makes the next session easier to repeat for "How to keep a face yoga session realistic during travel days".
+If that choice makes the next session easier to repeat for "Realistic session: travel days", the article has done its job.
+If "Realistic session: travel days" only creates more searching, pause before adding another routine.
+Orena.

 Section 2